 There are thousands of error codes for washing machines and other white goods.
 Most of them only give clues to an experienced engineer about where to look, or they implicate several different parts or causes to be investigated.
 Many of these error codes are confusing and unhelpful – even to engineers, some are genuinely useful, but most are useless to the general public.

 Manufacturers do not make the majority of these error codes available to the public and in fact some manufacturers don’t even publish them to independent repairers in the trade, the legality of which is currently being debated.
+The pros and cons of these codes are discussed in my second article here appliance Error codes – friend or foe?

 Example of error code explanations that are NOT useful to the public